ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

    }
 }
 ```
-### Static class - not allowed to inherit or instantiate
+### Static class - not allowed to inherit nor instantiate
 A Static class is the one, which is not allowed to instantiate or inherit.
 ```java
 public class OuterClass{